ethanhart/pypacc/README.md

 pypacc
 ======

-A Python utility to read the contents of a PAC Closed Caption (subtitle) file.
+A Python utility to read the contents of a PAC/FPC Closed Caption (subtitle) file.

 Usage